PFA-WebApp/App/README.md

 There are three different user roles: *User*, *Moderator* and *Administrator*.
-Depending on the user role, different tabs are visible in the sidebar and many operations differ depending on the user role.For example, an *Administrator* can borrow and return sensors for any user, while a *User* can only perform transactions for themselves.
+Depending on the user role, different tabs are visible in the sidebar and many operations differ depending on the user role.
+For example, an *Administrator* can borrow and return sensors for any user, while a *User* can only perform transactions for themselves.

 ![Login](./img/SC1_HD.png)